diego-benito-j/new_repo/README.md

 <br>

 ##### Namespace & Libraries & Scope
-You've probably written a python script importing some function/class from some library, where you've had to include a statement along the lines of `import sys` or `from sys import stdin`.
+You've probably written a python program importing some function/class from some library, where you've had to include a statement along the lines of `import sys` or `from sys import stdin`.

+These statements were making whatever functions you specified available to your program [^1], which is another way of saying that you were including the funcitons within the scope of your program.

-These statements were making the functions (in this case `stdin()` from module `sys`) available to you in the script you were writting [^1] .
-Essentially, the `import` statement ensured that whenever you wrote 'sys.stdin.readline()' or 'stdin.readline()', the python interpreter would.
+Essentially, the `import` statement ensured that whenever you wrote 'sys.stdin.readline()' or 'stdin.readline()', the python interpreter would know where the function `readline()` was located.

 You were **including** a function called `readline` within the scope of your python script.

-In C and C++, any operation that requires reading from standard input (stdin) or printing to standard output (stdout) will involve using a
+In C and C++, any operation that requires reading from standard input (stdin) or printing to standard output (stdout) will require the use of a library

 </details>